Internal Audit Applicability In India : check Your Eligibility Here

 Company TypeIs Internal Audit Mandatory?Applicability Criteria Key Insights

-LLP (Limited Liability Partnership)Not mandatory under the Companies ActNo specific internal audit requirement under LLP ActLLPs may still conduct internal audit voluntarily for governance, lenders, or investor requirements
+LLP (Limited Liability Partnership)Not mandatory under the Companies ActNo specific internal audit requirement under the LLP ActLLPs may still conduct an internal audit voluntarily for governance, lenders, or investor requirements

 Internal Audit Applicability: Voluntary vs Mandatory Compliance